Mesoamerican Classic period: Central Valley (Monte Albán)

 This city is built on a hill 400 m above the level of the valley.
-At its peak it had a population of 15,000-30,000 inhabitants, who occupied more than two thousand terraces on the slopes of the hill.
+At its peak it had a population of 15,000–30,000 inhabitants, who occupied more than two thousand terraces on the slopes of the hill.
 The city was subdivided into 15 large neighborhoods, which corresponded either to an equal number of lineages or to incorporated groups of economic activities.

 Monte Alban had a Great Plaza, surrounded by civil and religious buildings.
 Its main characteristic follows the Teotihuacan talud/tablero model, with a peculiarity typical of the region: the 'double scapular' board.
 The large plaza could hold up to 15,000 people.
-It also houses a good number of tombs, of which the most important are 103, 104 and 105.
+It also houses a good number of tombs, of which the most important are 103,104 and 105.
 The offerings found were composed of shell ornaments, green stone, and above all, the famous gray ceramic urns (masterpieces of classic Zapotec art), which usually contained nothing more than some beads, shell objects or were found empty.

 The number of monuments with inscriptions that have been found in the valley of Oaxaca is only surpassed by the Maya area.
 These monuments reveal a mixed writing, similar to Maya and Olmec, with a syntactic order.
 The inscriptions deal with historical themes (births, conquests, etc.).

+Altogether, from Teotihucan, Monte Alban, Yaxnohcah, Xunantunich, and many more, these Mayan sites help us recognize important contributions made in the classic period.
+The diverse structures found in different parts of Mexico add to our understanding of cultures and development.

+Gulf Coast

+During the classic period, the Gulf coast region was home to the Classic Veracruz culture.